NaviCisco/StoneMistress/README.md

 The same principle is applied to the comb filter created by the delay unit that originates the chorus effect.
 - **Phaser depth**: Controls the sweeping range of the All-Pass notches.
 The more the Depth, the more pronounced the phasing effect.
 - **Chorus depth**: Controls the amount of delay time applied by the delay unit.
 The more you turn the knob clockwise, the more pronounced the chorus effect.
 - **Color**: When engaged, feedback is sent back to the Phaser input.
 Notice how the Stone Mistress carves into the frequency spectrum hollowing out the sound.
-Fundamentals and harmonics glide in and out for an extremely pronounced phasing/shifting effect. $b$
+Fundamentals and harmonics glide in and out for an extremely pronounced phasing/shifting effect. $a_1$

 ## Overview